|Shopify||v1||GA||Supports production Shopify online accounts|

 The first thing you need to do is log in to Shopify.
-They have a free trial, so if you don't have an account, you can make one.
+If you're just testing you can create a free partner account.

 You should now be on the Apps page of your store.
 Near the bottom, you should click the link that says Manage private apps.